Step-by-Step Guide: How to Update Your Aadhaar Card DOB

 Understanding why an Aadhaar update request might be rejected can help you avoid these pitfalls.
 Many rejections stem from preventable errors during the application process.

-• Invalid Documents: Submitting documents that aren’t on UIDAI’s list of acceptable Proof of Date of Birth, or documents that are expired or unclear, will lead to rejection.
+• Invalid Documents: Submitting documents that aren’t on UIDAI’s list of acceptable Proof of Date of Birth, or documents that are expired or unclear, can lead to rejection.
 Always refer to the official list.

 • Poor Quality Scans: For online updates, blurry or unreadable scans of your documents can make verification impossible, resulting in a rejection.
 Ensure your scanned documents are clear and legible.